Yoga and health: Why this ancient practice is more relevant today than ever.

 – A short meditation in the evening

-Perfect complement to conscious movement 🧘🏻
+Perfect complement to mindful movement 🧘🏻